ayton-village/website/gardening/content/_index.md

 As usual, we will have a selection of bedding plants, vegetable plants and perennials etc. for sale behind the hall, and a fine table full of delicious home baking offerings for sale inside the hall, along with tea, coffee and biscuits.

 Donations of plants or home baking are very welcome.
-Please bring them along on the morning of the sale.
+Please bring them along on the morning of the sale at 10am.

 ![](/assets/coffeemorningpostermay26screen.jpg)